Midland University: Academics

 Midland University offers bachelor's degrees in more than thirty fields of study as well as three master's degrees.

 In 2010, the school claimed to have a graduate placement rate of 100% for nursing students and 90% for education students.

 In addition to offering Master of Education in Leadership and Master of Professional Accounting degrees, the junior college announced the offering of an MBA program in 2012.

-In 2012, the school's accrediting agency, the Higher Learning Commission, placed it "on notice", expressing "concerns related to the University's finances and planning and its processes for assessment and utilization of student learning outcomes".
-The HLC called for Midland to file final reports in 2014, demonstrating that these concerns had been resolved.
-In November 2014, the Higher Learning Commission confirmed that its concerns were resolved by removing the “on notice” sanction.

 Student activities

 Midland University offers over 60 student clubs and organizations and several intramural sports offerings, including basketball, sand volleyball, dodgeball, ultimate frisbee, and softball.
 The university has six social fraternities and sororities: Beta Sigma Psi fraternity; Sigma Rho fraternity; Kappa Phi fraternity; Phi Omega sorority; Pi Epsilon sorority; and Tri Phi sorority.
 Other student organizations include Phi Beta Lambda – Students in Free Enterprise (PBL- SIFE), Student Art Association, Campus Crusades for Christ, Student Education Association, Blue Key, Cardinal Key, Anderson Scholar Leaders, Student Ambassadors, and Short Attention Span.

 In 2017, Midland revived its speech and debate team.
 In its early days, Midland had been a member of the Pi Kappa Delta national forensics honor society.
 The team is regionally successful and took third place in individual events at the 2024 national Pi Kappa Delta tournament.

 Athletics

 The Midland athletic teams are called the Warriors.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) for most of its sports since the 1969–1970 academic year.
 The university's official colors are navy blue and orange.

-Midland competes in 33 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, ice hockey, lacrosse, powerlifting, soccer, swimming & diving, tennis, track and field (indoor and outdoor) and wrestling; while women's sports include basketball, bowling, cross country, flag football, golf, ice hockey, lacrosse, powerlifting, soccer, softball, swimming & diving, tennis, track and field (indoor and outdoor), volleyball and wrestling; and co-ed sports include cheerleading, dance, eSports and shotgun sports.
+Midland competes in 32 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, ice hockey, lacrosse, powerlifting, soccer, swimming & diving, tennis, track and field (indoor and outdoor) and wrestling; while women's sports include basketball, bowling, cross country, flag football, golf, ice hockey, lacrosse, powerlifting, soccer, softball, swimming & diving, tennis, track and field (indoor and outdoor), volleyball and wrestling; and co-ed sports include cheerleading, dance, eSports and shotgun sports.

 History

-Midland expanded the athletic department since 2010.
-Midland has added men's and women's lacrosse, men's and women's bowling, men's and women's wrestling, shotgun sports, men's and women's ice hockey, women's flag football, powerlifting, men's and women's swimming, and eSports.
+Midland has expanded the athletic department since 2010.
+Midland has added men's and women's lacrosse, men's and women's bowling, men's and women's wrestling, shotgun sports, men's and women's ice hockey, women's flag football, powerlifting, and men's and women's swimming.